computablelabs/compspec/TopLevelSpec.md

 ```
 struct Listing {
-  bytes32 dataHash; // Hash of the off-chain data-point this listing corresponds to
-  uint voteBy; // Date by which this listing must be voted on
   bool listed; // a 'listing' if true
   address owner; // owns the listing
-  uint challengeStake; // Number of tokens in the listing (both deposited and minted).
+  uint supply; // Number of tokens in the listing (both deposited and minted).
   uint challenge; // corresponts to a poll id in Voting if present
+  bytes32 dataHash; // Hash of the off-chain data-point this listing corresponds to
-  uint minted; // Number of Market tokens that have been minted for this listing.
+  uint rewards; // Number of Market tokens that have been minted for this listing.
 }
 ```